yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-multicast.markdown

 {% infosign %} **To find TTL**, you should monitor some traffic (start-stop on the proper interface), in the monitoring log.
 Choose the packet you are interested in, and look at its IP layer - TTL (and other parameters) are shown.

 {% infosign %} The **default TTL value is 3** (was 15).
-See [Multicast Settings|Lookup Service Configuration#LookupServiceConfiguration-MulticastSettings] section for details of how to modify that value.
+See depanlinkMulticast Settingstengahlink./lookup-service-configuration.html#LookupServiceConfiguration-MulticastSettingsbelakanglink section for details of how to modify that value.